Iteration Layer

 You’re already on Cloudflare.
 Cloudflare Images is the path of least resistance.
 It integrates natively, the pricing is reasonable for moderate usage, and you avoid adding another vendor.
 Just be aware the transformation feature set is basic.

 You need AI operations — upscaling, background removal, smart cropping — without managing ML infrastructure.
 Iteration Layer puts AI features in the same pipeline as standard transformations.
-One API call, up to 30 chained operations, no separate ML services to provision.
+One API call, chained operations, no separate ML services to provision.
 If your workflow involves more than just basic resize-and-convert, this is where focused APIs pull ahead of CDN-based tools.

 You’re budget-conscious and need simple image optimization.
 TinyPNG for compression.
 Bunny Optimizer for CDN-based optimization at a flat rate.
 Both are cheap, both are simple, both do what they say.